 All workers, whether directly engaged or through a third party, do not enjoy the same access to a full range of employment rights as employees.
-However, they do have health and safety and discrimination protection (see Technical factsheet: Unlawful discrimination), and are covered by the Working Time Regulations, which gives them the important and valuable right to paid annual holiday and to breaks and to the minimum wage.
+However, they do have health and safety and discrimination protection (see Technical factsheet: Unlawful discrimination), and are covered by both the Working Time Regulations and National Minimum Wage Regulations, which give them important and valuable rights to minimum and living wage, paid annual holiday and to breaks.
 They may also qualify for pension rights under auto-enrolment.